nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [my_wrds_username@wrds-cloud-login1-h ~]$
 ```

-The above code creates a `SSH` connection to wrds-cloud.wharton.upenn.edu, submits the job to the Grid Engine, which assigns a computing node (in this case number 5), starts an interactive Python session, imports the `wrds` module, initiates a connection to WRDS, which uses the *pgpass* file, and runs a SQL query.
+The above code creates a `SSH` connection to wrds-cloud.wharton.upenn.edu, submits the interactive job to the Grid Engine, which assigns a computing node (in this case number 5), starts an interactive Python session, imports the `wrds` module, initiates a connection to WRDS, which uses the crdentials in the *pgpass* file, and runs a SQL query.

 ### Batch Jobs

 To run batch jobs two files are needed: a Python program (.py) to be executed and a wrapper shell script (.sh) to be submitted to the Grid Engine to specify the software to use and the program to run.
 It is this wrapper script that is submitted to Grid Engine, not research program.
 More precisely, as with all jobs on the WRDS Cloud, batch jobs are submitted from one of the head nodes and run on one of the computing nodes.

+> Note that a batch job requires a *pgpass* file as it cannot prompt for passwords.

-The following code creates the Python program `myProgram.py` (using the editor *nano*), which runs a SQL query and outputs the result as a .csv file:
+The first step is the creation of the Python program `my_program.py` (using the editor *nano*), containing the following code:

 ```
 # Python program (from Terminal):